George scores 36, Clippers rout Trail Blazers 133-116

 Trailing 62-36, the Blazers worked hard at getting back in the game.
 They outscored the Clippers 30-11 to close within seven at halftime.
 Powell scored nine, punctuated by a one-handed slam.
 McCollum added eight, and Robert Covington closed out the half with a 3-pointer that beat the shot clock.

 The Clippers extended their lead to 14 points early in the third.
-Portland ran off 12 in a row, getting 3-pointers from Powell and Robert Covington, to close to 84-82.
-That’s the closest the Blazers came after trailing by 26 in the first half.
+Portland ran off 12 in a row, getting 3-pointers from Powell and Covington, to close to 84-82.
+That’s the closest the Blazers came the rest of the way.

 Los Angeles closed with an 18-7 spurt to lead 101-89 going into the fourth.
 Leonard and Jackson scored eight apiece and Rajon Rondo added a basket.